Skip to content

 Tax wrappers shape the path

-For early FI seekers — those aiming to stop work before 57 — the tax-advantaged savings account bridge strategy matters: you need enough money accessible outside the pension to cover the years between FI and pension access age.
-A household aiming for FI at 45 needs roughly 12 years of expenses accessible in tax-advantaged savings account and GIA, because tax-advantaged pension account money will not be available until 57 or later.
+For early FI seekers — those aiming to stop work before 57 — the tax-advantaged account bridge strategy matters: you need enough money accessible outside the pension to cover the years between FI and pension access age.
+A household aiming for FI at 45 needs roughly 12 years of expenses accessible in tax-advantaged account and GIA, because pension money will not be available until 57 or later.

 The withdrawal rate assumption — do not underestimate it